lcdb/lcdb-wf/docs/decisions.rst

 basename), then you could edit that one file and everything would be updated.

-The config system would fill in the patterns so that you also had a list of the filled-in targets.
+The config system would fill in the patterns so that you also had a list of the filled-in "targets".
 This was mildly convenient for aggregation rules like multiqc that use lots of inputs.
+Together, this formed the "patterns and targets" system.

 It was also useful in integrative workflows (e.g., making figures using results from ChIP-seq and RNA-seq workflows), where you could use the single patterns